ocaml/merlin/README.md

 In the rest of the document, \<SHARE\_DIR\> refers to the directory where Merlin data files are installed.

 It will usually be:
-- "/usr/local/share" if you used manual configuration Merlin
+- printed by the command `opam config var share`, if you used opam
 - "\<prefix\>/share" if you explicitly specified a prefix when configuring Merlin
-- printed by the command `opam config var share`, if you used opam

 ### Vim setup